Corinthians are not looking to make another move for Carlos Tevez, according to their general manager Edu.

 Since then, the 27-year-old Argentina international has made only two starts for City and was last week suspended by them following his alleged refusal to come on as a substitute in their Champions League defeat at Bayern Munich.

-It has left his future at the Barclays Premier League club uncertain, but Edu - the former Arsenal and Brazil midfielder - says that as things stand, Corinthians are not thinking about renewing their interest in the forward, who left them to join West Ham in 2006.
+It has left his future at the Premier League club uncertain, but Edu – the former Arsenal and Brazil midfielder – has claimed that as things stand, Corinthians are not thinking about renewing their interest in the forward, who left them to join West Ham in 2006.

 Edu has been at the Leaders in Football conference in London this week, where Tevez's advisor Kia Joorabchian on Wednesday insisted the striker did not refuse to play for City in Munich, claiming that post-match comments by the player suggesting he had done so were mistranslated by a club interpreter.